pennhanlee/tp/docs/UserGuide.md

 ## Prefixes

-Before diving into the features, this section will provide you with some information on what each prefix used in the features below represent.
+Before diving into the features, this section will provide you with some information on what each prefix represents.

 Prefix | Explanation
 -------|------------
-`n/` | Name of the book / Title of the note to add to a book `g/` | Genre of the book
+`n/` | Name of the book / Title of the note
+`g/` | Genre of the book
 `t/` | Tag attached to a book
 `tp/` | Total pages of the book